-If you’re crazy about workouts, follow athletes online, or are simply on the hunt for a handy massager, then you must’ve chanced upon Theragun and Hypervolt.
-Considered as the cream of hand-held massagers, both are amazingly good for rapid muscle recovery and easing muscle pain.
+If you’re crazy about workouts, follow athletes online, or are simply on the hunt for a handy massage gun, then you must’ve compared Theragun vs Hypervolt at some point.
+Considered top brands for hand-held massagers, both are amazingly effective for rapid muscle recovery and easing muscle pain.

 But, customers like to look at many factors including durability, versatility, and of course affordability.
 Choosing between the two is hard because both the massagers are at the top of their game.
 However, your pick will depend how well a handheld massager responds to your needs.

 If the idea of “percussive therapy” seems enthralling to you, then you’re probably convinced that you need a massage gun.
 The trend is booming everywhere in the fitness industry.
 Everyone is lately touting the benefits of percussive therapy, which is why both Theragun and Hypervolt have come into the limelight.

 But, is one better than the other?
 What are the key differences between the two?
 Below, we’ve drawn major comparisons between the two massage guns to help you find exactly what you need.

 Before we get into the details and special features of each one, let’s first understand what each massager gun is meant for.

 This professional massage gun does exactly what it claims.
 It provides a deep muscle treatment that chiropractors can trust and believe in.
 Perfect for a deep tissue massage, the gun is equipped with a superior motor and ergonomic handles that quickly activate tired muscles.

 Tailor-made for post-workout recovery, the gun works a deep, throbbing massage into your tissues for quick recovery.
 It promises to improve muscle strength, flexibility, and performance.
 It applies 60 lbs of force to release muscle cramps and tight knots.